qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 ---
 I am someone who have been very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of academics.
 From October 2025, I have multiple open PhD positions along with Research Assistant and Postdoc opportunities for applicants at varying stages of study.
 I am also looking to advise MPhil research projects on topics related to the ones listed below.

-# Details:
+# Details

 For detailed information on entry requirements, admission timeline, studenship, tuition fee, and else, please refer to official resources <a href="https://www.linkedin.com/posts/hkust-gz-information-hub_ai-cma-dsa-activity-7353801086882779137-kSIA?utm_source=share&utm_medium=member_desktop&rcm=ACoAABVMZ8MBBiVO8-i72U2ARtt03Fr5Sr3w9s0">HERE</a>.

 # Requirements

 For all positions, I am looking for self-motivated applicants with strong drive for excellence.
 Some combinations of the following traits are desired:
 <ul>
+  <li>Any educational background that makes you confident for these positions</li>
-  <li>Strong technical skills, including but not limited to Unity C#, XR Prototyping, Motion Capture, Computer Vision, Machine Learning, Arduino, and Digital Fabrication</li>
+  <li>Strong technical skills, including but not limited to XR Prototyping in Unity C#, Motion Capture, Computer Vision, Machine Learning, Arduino, and Digital Fabrication</li>
   <li>Basic understanding of the current research/industry landscape of HCI/XR</li>
   <li>Good command of English for communication and academic writing</li>
   <li>Interest in theoretical and conceptual thinking regarding interaction design and the use and development of computing technology</li>